 - 3 Doncaster Cup Tips 2022

 The Doncaster Cup is a Group 2 flat race for horses aged three and above contested in the United Kingdom.
-Every year in September, it is run over a distance of 2 miles, 1 furlong, and 197 yards at Doncaster.
+It is held every year in September and is run over a distance of 2 miles, 1 furlong, and 197 yards at Doncaster.

 Check out our guides to all the other Group 2 horse races.

 Here are the latest odds for the Doncaster Cup in 2022:

 - There is no open book of odds in the ante-post market for this event yet

 Here are some tips for Doncaster Cup in 2022:

 - 2 points to win for TRUESHAN at odds of 8-15

 - 1 point each way for COLTRANE at odds of 9-2

 Some of the horses in the Doncaster Cup will run in other events later in the year.
 Stay updated on the horses and place ante-post bets if you want to wager on them.